Guilderland High School: Clubs and organizations

 Guilderland High School sponsors dozens of student-organizations, each advised and supervised by a teacher who may participate in the club's activities.
 They include but are not limited to:

 Alliance, Best Buddies, Chess Club, P.U.L.S.E (Christian Fellowship), the Guilderland Players, International Club/Cultural Fair, Journal Newspaper, Key Club International, Math League, Masterminds, Media Club, Medical Club (Club Med), Model United Nations, Music Council, National Honor Society, Students Against Destructive Decisions (SADD), Tri-M Music Honor Society, VEX Robotics, and Yearbook.

-The school's Math League is a member of the New York Math League, a contest consisting of six timed exams administered throughout every academic year.
-Since 2005, the Guilderland team has come first in the region and, in 2008, placed 10th in the region.

 GreatSchools.org rating

 In 2009, GHS earned a 6 out of 10 rating according to metrics measured by the website GreatSchools.org.
 Though the school continues to achieve parity in state testing scores relative to other high schools across the state of NY, only 50% of the students passed the Mathematics A examination in 2009, which led to the school's diminished rating.

 In 2018, GHS earned an 8 out of 10 rating according to metrics measured by the website GreatSchools.org.
 The school is above average in academics receiving a 10/10 in college readiness.
 Where the school loses points is its equity overview.